 - While a blue canopy indicates that the container contains food.

-We really enjoyed the experience of flying full size planes!
-This gives us a glimpse of the living conditions during the war.
+We really enjoyed the experience of flying full-size planes!
+It gave us an insight into living conditions during the war.

 DREAM TRIP TO Normandy